williamtom3010/Image-segmentation/README.md

-Perfromed image segmentation using simple U-NET model on eye dataset of 50 persons with each person having 5 images of the their eye.
+Performed image segmentation using simple U-NET model on eye dataset of 50 persons with each person having 5 images of the their eye.